ExerciseCompanion/evaluation/README.md

 - **Task:** Refers to an optional activity for the user to accomplish.
 Upon accomplishment, they recieve a reward.

 ## User Types
-- **User/Pet Owner:** Referes to the end user for which the app targets.
+- **Virtual Pet Owner:** Referes to the end user for which the app targets.
 The user that owns the virtual pets.

 ## Participation
 - Signed concent forms are available to authorized personel.